 There is something irresistible about an infant monkey.
-Baby monkeys, such as capuchins, appear so sweet and helpless and seem so much like human infants.
+Many baby monkeys, such as capuchins, appear so sweet and helpless and seem like human infants.
 However, those sweet babies grow up into difficult adult monkeys and do not make good pets.

 Taking on a pet monkey is not like caring for most other pets.
-A well-cared-for monkey can live to be anywhere from 20 to 40 years old and needs your full commitment throughout their lives.
-A pet monkey cannot do without your attention when life gets busy or circumstances change.
-They do not grow up and mature like human children do.
+A well-cared-for monkey can generally live to be anywhere from 20 to 40 years old, and it will need your full commitment throughout its entire life.
+Monkeys do not grow up and mature like human children do.
 They are, in essence, permanent toddlers.

-Monkeys may not take well to new people in your life (including spouses and children) and make it hard to get away for vacations.
-Finding a new home for a pet monkey is extremely difficult to do and psychologically and emotionally hard on the monkey which has bonded to its first owner.
+Pet monkeys also might not take well to new people in your life, including spouses and children, and they make it hard to get away for vacations.
+Plus, finding a new home for a pet monkey is extremely difficult and psychologically hard on the monkey.

-Most importantly, a monkey needs a large amount of social interaction and attention.
-A pet monkey deprived of your time and attention will only develop severe behavior problems such as screaming and biting but will also develop psychological issues that can be difficult if not impossible to remedy.
+Furthermore, a monkey needs a large amount of social interaction.
+A pet monkey deprived of your time and attention will likely develop not only severe behavioral problems, such as screaming and biting, but also psychological issues that can be difficult to remedy.

-The sweet, dependent baby monkey will eventually grow up and become the wild animal it was meant to be.
-Unfortunately, raising a monkey around humans doesn't change its wild nature.
-In fact, depriving a pet monkey of normal social relationships with other monkeys can create behavior problems and neuroses.
-Monkeys are not domesticated no matter how many of them you put in your home.
+A sweet, dependent baby monkey will eventually grow up to become the wild animal it was meant to be.
+Raising a monkey around humans won't change its wild nature, and pet monkeys will never truly become domesticated.
+In fact, depriving a pet monkey of normal social relationships with other monkeys can create behavioral problems and neuroses.

-Pet monkeys also have a tendency to bite (and they have 32 teeth that deliver these nasty bites).
+Pet monkeys often have a tendency to bite (and they have 32 teeth to deliver these nasty bites).
 While some monkeys are gentle, some are very aggressive.
-Even the gentlest money, however, is unpredictable and may turn aggressively on anyone including the person to whom they are the closest, especially during and after puberty.
+However, even the gentlest monkeys are unpredictable and might turn aggressive on anyone, including the person to whom they are the closest, especially during and after puberty.

 Housing Pet Monkeys

-Monkeys need a large, secure enclosure and should spend time outdoors too if possible.
-They must be provided with a wide variety of ever-changing toys and exercise equipment to keep them challenged and stimulated or they will suffer from boredom.
-Some states require certain types of enclosures to fulfill permit regulations but you should always have a place to secure your monkey to keep it and the public safe when you aren't with them.
+Monkeys need a large, secure enclosure, which can be expensive to construct.
+They should spend time outdoors if possible.
+And they must be provided with a wide variety of ever-changing toys and exercise equipment to keep them challenged, or they will suffer from boredom.
+Some states require certain types of enclosures to fulfill permit regulations, but you should always have a place to secure your monkey to keep it and the public safe.

 The Bottom Line

 Overall, monkeys are not good pets.
-Yes, some can be quite sweet for a time, but the reality is that monkeys are capable of causing too much harm and need too much care and attention to thrive in a human household.
+Yes, some can be quite sweet for a time.
+But the reality is monkeys are capable of causing too much harm and need too much care and attention to thrive in a human household.
 These issues are equally as important when it comes to apes (chimpanzees, orangutans, and gibbons).
 In short, non-human primates and human beings make poor housemates.